dhis2/dhis2-docs/src/developer/web-api/tracker-old.md

 }
 ```

-This payload contains three lists, one for each of the types of data that can be moved.
-TrackedEntityAttributes is a list of uids for Tracked Entity Attributes, enrollments is a list of uids for enrollments and relationships
+This payload contains three lists, one for each of the types of data that can be moved. `trackedEntityAttributes` is a list of uids for tracked entity attributes, `enrollments` is a list of uids for enrollments and `relationships`
 a list of uids for relationships.
 The uids in this payload have to refer to data that actually exists on the duplicate.
 There is no way to add new data or change data using the merge endpoint - Only moving data.